donaristos/Holographic_Abrikosov_Lattices/README.md

 # Holographic Abrikosov Lattices

 Welcome to the repository for the code used to generate the data as presented in ["Holographic Abrikosov Lattices"](https://arxiv.org/abs/2001.11510) by A. Donos, J. Gauntlett and C. Pantelidou.
-The purpose was to construct the holographic duals of thermal field theorie states corresponding to superfluids subject to external magnetic fields.
+The purpose was to construct the holographic duals of thermal field theory states corresponding to superfluids subject to external magnetic fields.

 These are field theory configurations which are parametrised by the shape of the unit cell of the vortical lattice.
 Our results prove that triangular vortex lattices are thermodynamically preferred.
-This is a significant result since our holographic approach is valid away from the critical temperature $T_c$ of the superlfuid phase formation.
+This is a significant result since our holographic approach is valid away from the critical temperature $T_c$ of the superfluid phase formation.

 The technical task involved the solution of Einstein's non-linear equations of motion coupled to a Maxwell field and a complex scalar.
-Due to the formation of a vortical lattice of electric currents, the resulting elliptical problem is three dimenional.
+Due to the formation of a vortical lattice of electric currents, the resulting elliptical problem is three dimensional.
 This is a significant step up  compared to the project ["Holographic Lattice Conductivity"](https://github.com/donaristos/Holographic_Lattice_Conductivity.git) which is in two dimensions.

-The code utilizes the Message Passing Iterface (MPI) along with OpenMP so that it can be used on larger clusters with a distributed memory architecture.
+The code utilizes the Message Passing Interface (MPI) along with OpenMP so that it can be used on larger clusters with a distributed memory architecture.
 In combination with the [PETSc](https://petsc.org/release/) library, I was able to use Durham University's ["Hamilton"](https://www.dur.ac.uk/arc/hamilton/) supercomputer.

 The Black Brane Solutions
 ---